Entropic Inflation: Inflation with the Entropy Correction Term

 \section{Inflation with the Entropy Correction Term}

-We now consider the case that tends toward an accelerating universe that occurs when the scale factor $a$ is very small and the expansion rate $H$ is very fast.
+We now consider the case that tends toward an accelerating universe which occurs when the scale factor $a$ is very small and the expansion rate is near exponential.
 This may well be the case in the very early universe.

-Starting with the general energy Eq. (\ref{Energy})\footnote{One might ask why doesn't the entropy correction term add to the energy Friedmann equation like the $H^2$ and $\dot H$ terms which look nearly the same in both equations?
-The rough estimate of the energy will be

-once one divides through by the area $A/2$ as is needed to get the units right for the Friedmann energy equation, one has sees that while the term proportional to the area becomes a constant times $H$, while the log correction term adds $\frac{ g \hbar H }{\pi A} \ln({\frac{A}{A_{Pl}}})$ to the Friedmann energy equation.
-This is small for all $A >> A_{Pl}$. } regrouped as